Optical Coherence Tomography for Imaging of Coronary Arteries

-Fedele et al evaluated the reproducibility of OCT lumen and length measurements.
+Fedele et al. evaluated the reproducibility of OCT lumen and length measurements.
 (5) In this study, OCT measurements were taken twice at intervals of 5 minutes in 25 patients undergoing coronary angiography.
 The per-segment and per-frame analyses showed high correlation for interobserver, intraobserver, and intrapullback comparisons for lumen area and length (R≥0.95 and p<0.001 for all correlations), indicating excellent reproducibility.
-Similarly, Jamil et al. (6) reported good interstudy correlation for frequency-domain (FD)-OCT in evaluation of both stented and native coronary arteries in 18 patients undergoing PCI (R2=0.99 and p<0.001 for mean lumen area and minimal lumen area for repeat evaluations of the same coronary lesion).
+Similarly, Jamil et al. (6) reported good interstudy correlation for FD-OCT in evaluation of both stented and native coronary arteries in 18 patients undergoing PCI (R2=0.99 and p<0.001 for mean lumen area and minimal lumen area for repeat evaluations of the same coronary lesion).
+Liu et al. reported good intra- and interobserver reliability for stent length measurements, along with high correlation between OCT and IVUS for stent length measurements in 77 patients undergoing PCI with stenting.
+(7)

 Identification, risk stratification, and treatment of the “vulnerable plaque”

 A number of studies have compared OCT with IVUS for evaluation of the vulnerable plaque.
-One of the earliest of these studies was reported by Jang et al in 2002.
-(8) These authors compared the findings of 42 coronary plaques in 10 patients who underwent angiography, IVUS, and OCT.
+One of the earliest of these studies was reported by Jang et al. in 2002.
+(9) These authors compared the findings of 42 coronary plaques in 10 patients who underwent angiography, IVUS, and OCT.
 OCT had higher axial resolution compared with IVUS (13 microns vs. 98 microns).
 All of the fibrous plaques, microcalcifications, and echolucent areas identified by IVUS were also imaged by OCT.
 There were additional cases of echolucent regions and intimal hyperplasia that were imaged with OCT but not seen with IVUS.

 The natural history of the atherosclerotic plaque is not well-understood.
 Prospective cohort studies that use OCT to define plaque characteristics, and that follow patients over time to determine the factors that predict poor outcomes such as acute coronary syndrome (ACS) or plaque progression, are important to better define the features of the vulnerable plaque that are associated with poor outcomes.